SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 PUNCH:

-* PUNCH constallation of satellites to look at white light/polarisation of the Sun with a large field of view (6-180 solar radii)
+* PUNCH constellation of satellites to look at white light/polarisation of the Sun with a large field of view (6-180 solar radii)
 * Pipeline:
     * instrument specific calibrarion -> alignment -> polarization resolution -> quality marking -> mosaic building -> F-corona and starfield subtraction
 * Level 3 products are full resolution of brightness and polarization brightness and other things